Table of Contents

-ETNs are debt securities that offer built-in diversity, along with solutions to some of ETFs’ more common problems, like tracking errors and short-term capital gains taxes.
+Exchange-traded notes, or ETNs, are debt securities that offer built-in diversity, and offer alternatives to other investment vehicles that may have certain downsides for investors, like potential tracking errors and short-term capital gains taxes.

 ETNs do not yield dividends or interest in the way that ETFs do.
-Before investors can earn a profit from an ETN, they must hold the security long enough for it to mature — typically ten to thirty years.
+Before investors can earn a profit from an ETN, they must hold the security long enough for it to mature, typically 10 to 30 years.
 Upon maturity, the ETN pays out one lump sum according to their underlying commodity’s return.

 Pros of ETNs